Darioc18/architecture-portfolio/README.md

 ## Brief

 This website showcases a collection of projects I have worked on, demonstrating my passion and expertise in the field of architecture.
-Explore the diverse range of designs and concepts that have shaped my career, from residential and commercial spaces to urban planning and beyond.
-Gain insights into my creative process, attention to detail, and commitment to delivering bespoke architectural solutions
+It displays a diverse range of designs and concepts developed over the course of my career, from residential and commercial spaces to urban planning and beyond.
+It allows the user to gain insights into my creative process, attention to detail, and commitment to delivering bespoke architectural solutions.

 ## Goal

 The primary goal of creating this website is to showcase my architecture portfolio, featuring the projects I have worked on.
-By presenting my professional accomplishments and showcasing my design skills, I aim to:
+By promoting my professional accomplishments and presenting my design skills, I aim to:

 - Provide potential clients, employers, and collaborators with a comprehensive overview of my architectural expertise;
 - Include information about me, allowing visitors to gain insights into my background, qualifications, and design philosophy;